siddharthroy12/DSA-Notes/Readme.md

 }
 ```

-In this function we are using two index that point to the opposite sides of the array and swap the values of the indexs as they move towards the center.
+In this function, we are using two indexes that point to the opposite sides of the array and swap the values of the indexes as they move towards the center.

-This above function has space complexity of O(1) because it creates constant amount of space and mutate the input value instead.
+The above function has a space complexity of O(1) because it creates a constant amount of space and mutates the input value instead.

 This still has the time complexity of O(n) if you are confused.

-Now this function is an un-pure function because it is mutating the input value which is not always an option so that's why the previous solution was not that bad for reversing an array.
+Now, this function is a un-pure function because it is mutating the input value which is not always an option so that's why the previous solution was not that bad for reversing an array.

 #### Merging sorted array

 Let's solve a more complex interview question.

-Given two sorted array, can you merge them into a one array that is sorted.
+Given two sorted arrays, merge them into one sorted array.

 For example: `[0,4,6]` and `[2,3,7]` should become `[0,2,3,4,6,7]`

-To solve this problem we need to store two index.
-[1] One will point to the first element of first array and the other one will point to the first element of second array.
+To solve this problem we need to store two indexes.
+[1] One will point to the first element of the first array and the other one will point to the first element of the second array.

 [2] Then compare the two values and increase the index pointing to the shorter value and push the shorter value to the result array.

-Keep doing this until one of the index hit the end [3] then add the remaining elements the the result array.
+Keep doing this until one of the indexes hit the end [3] then add the remaining elements to the result array.

 ```js
 function mergeSortedArray(array1, array2) {